tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 There are four JARs involved in the process transformed into `org.apache.juli.logging` exactly the same way as commons-logging is transformed in Tomcat's build process.
 It is eventually compiled into `tomcat-juli.jar`
- - this name is mandatory, because it is directly referenced during Tomcat's startup process while constructing _system class loader_.
+ - 'Tomcat-juli' is mandatory, because it is directly referenced during Tomcat's startup process while constructing _system class loader_.
 This JAR is transformed and placed in `$CATALINA_HOME/bin/tomcat-juli.jar` file.:

 * *jcl-over-slf4j* - commons logging over SLF4J JAR.
 * *slf4j-api* - main SLF4J JAR.
 * *logback-core* - core Logback JAR.
-* *logback-classic* - actual SLF4J binding.
+* *logback-classic* - actual SLF4J binding JAR.

 ## Installation ##